-Figures 5 and 6 show co-author networks based on the serial records in the database.
+Figures 4 and 5 show co-author networks based on the serial records in the database.
 Each time authors publish a paper together, a line connects their countries; no line is shown if authors from the same country publish together.
 Each connecting line shows a minimum of 5 collaborations; line thickness indicates relative number of individual collaborations between authors from the two countries.
-Figure 5 includes all countries in the database that have a total of 10 or more author contributions.
-Figure 6 shows author contributions from current member countries.
+Figure 4 includes all countries in the database that have a total of 10 or more author contributions.
+Figure 5 shows author contributions from current member countries.

-In Figure 5, the numbers on the circles indicate the total number of times researchers from each country are listed in authorships and include first and contributing authors and multiple contributors from a single country per paper.
-For both Figures 5 and 6, the size of the circle indicates the relative number of authors.
+In Figure 4, the numbers on the circles indicate the total number of times affiliations from each country are listed for authors and include first and contributing authors and multiple contributors from a single country per paper.
+For both Figures 4 and 5, the size of the circle indicates the relative number of authors.
+The circle colors indicate current member country funding entities (black = nonmember countries).
+Line colors are a mixture of the colors between collaborating countries.